Consumption Partial Insurance in the Presence of Tail Income Risk: Results

 \subsection{Quadratic consumption function}

 We now turn to the estimation of the quadratic consumption function.
-The results appear in column 5 of table \ref{Table::Consumption_function}; the full set of targeted moments is shown in appendix \ref{SubSubAppendix::Identification_Targeted_Moments_QuadrFunction}.\footnote{Estimation of the quadratic consumption function requires up to 4\textsuperscript{th}-order moments of the income shocks, so we use the pre-estimated income parameters from column 3, table \ref{Table::Income_process}.}\textsuperscript{,}\footnote{The consumption-income moments targeted in the quadratic case differ from the moments targeted in the most general linear case, i.e., in column 4, table \ref{Table::Consumption_function}.
-This is because in the quadratic case certain 3\textsuperscript{rd}- and 4\textsuperscript{th}-order consumption moments require up to 8\textsuperscript{th} moments of income shocks, which we do not model.
-This raises an issue of comparability between the linear and quadratic specifications, as the target moments differ (appendix table \ref{AppTable::List_of_Moments_C}).
-However, we can estimate the linear function targeting the exact same moments that we use in the quadratic case, as the linear function is identified by a smaller set of lower-order moments anyway (section \ref{Sec::Identification}).
-Our estimates of the linear function in that case do not differ from those in column 4, table \ref{Table::Consumption_function}, so estimation is robust to the choice of moments.
-These results are available upon request.}
+The results appear in column 5 of table \ref{Table::Consumption_function}; the full set of targeted moments is shown in appendix \ref{SubSubAppendix::Identification_Targeted_Moments_QuadrFunction}.\footnote{Estimation of the quadratic consumption function requires up to 4\textsuperscript{th}-order moments of the income shocks, so we use the pre-estimated income parameters from column 3, table \ref{Table::Income_process}.}